By | Oct 22, 2024 | Categories: Legal Advising, Career Development |

-1. Build a relationship all year long with the person who evaluates you.
+1. Build a relationship throughout the year with the individual who evaluates you.

-Even though you will be communicating with your manager throughout the year, it’s important to document the following performance factors:
+As you communicate with your manager throughout the year, it’s important to document the following performance factors:

 • Quantifiable value that you (or your team) brought to the organization